Irvington NJ Manslaughter Charges

 Anytime the loss of life is involved, NJ prosecutors take criminal charges very seriously.
 You should do likewise.
 Manslaughter is one of the most serious assault and threat offenses in the New Jersey Criminal Code.
 If you are convicted of manslaughter, you could be looking at up to 30 years behind bars.

 The Tormey Law Firm is a team of experienced, tenacious litigators who will fight to keep you out of prison and help you beat your manslaughter charges.
 Founding partner Travis J. Tormey has handled countless cases, just like yours, in Orange, Newark, and everywhere else in Essex County, NJ.
-Additionally, our criminal defense team includes Alissa D. Hascup, a former county prosecutor who knows exactly how to attack the prosecution’s case because she is familiar with prosecutorial tactics and she understands their weaknesses.
-Ms. Hascup was involved in several manslaughter and murder cases during her time as a Morris County Assistant Prosecutor.
+Additionally, our criminal defense team includes a former county prosecutor who knows exactly how to attack the prosecution’s case because he is familiar with prosecutorial tactics and he understands their weaknesses.

 In fact, Mr. Tormey received the AVVO clients choice awards in 2013 and 2014.
 He was also named one of the Top 10 Criminal Defense Attorneys Under 40 In New Jersey in 2014 by the National Academy of Criminal Defense Attorneys.
 He was also heralded as one of the Top 40 Attorneys Under 40 in the Nation in 2014 by the National Trial Lawyers Association.